 KU helps conservation take flight.

-Monarch Watch, an international program at KU dedicated to the study of monarch butterflies, has been educating the public about these vital pollinators for over three decades.
-Recently featured on “60 Minutes,” Monarch Watch was celebrated for tagging over 20 million butterflies and protecting one of the most beautiful and important species on the planet.
+Monarch Watch, an international program at the University of Kansas that studies monarch butterflies, has been educating the public about these vital pollinators for over 30 years.
+Recently featured on “60 Minutes,” Monarch Watch was celebrated for tagging over 20 million butterflies and protecting this beautiful species that sustains our food supply and supports ecosystem health.

 WATCH KU INGENUITY IN ACTION